 My hobbies include reading.
 I read in parks, in cafés, on my couch, on vacation.
 To me, reading is the biggest luxury, and my favorite activity.
 When I am on break from school, I read nearly every day.
 Occasionally I also enjoy walking around the mountains and going to events in the city.

-Virginia Commonwealth University - BA, Political Science
+Undergraduate Degree: Virginia Commonwealth University - Bachelor in Arts, Political Science and Government

 GRE Quantitative: 156